Layoffs mount in state’s aviation industry, as Boeing suppliers and airline contractors cut back

 Of course, the biggest hit to Washington’s aerospace employment is at Boeing, which plans to cut almost 10,000 jobs.

-While a large portion of those cuts will be achieved through voluntary buyouts and retirements, the jetmaker has issued July 31 layoff notices to 5,798 workers.
+While a large portion of those cuts will be achieved through voluntary buyouts and retirements, the jet maker has issued July 31 layoff notices to 5,798 workers.

 The Boeing bust sends shock waves throughout its supply chain.
 Among the firms that have announced layoffs: